ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/upgrade-to-9.x.md

 }
 ```

+> Note:
-> Note: The following license activation method are removed:
+> 1.The following license activation method are removed, you should make the changes in 9.x upgrade:
 > - `initLicenseFromLTS`
-> You should make the changes in 9.x upgrade.

-> Note: The following license activation methods are deprecated:
+>
+> 2.The following license activation methods are deprecated, they will be removed in version 10.0.
+We recommend that you upgrade to the new license API, but this is optional during the upgrade to 9.x:
 > - `initLicenseFromDLS`
 > - `initLicenseFromServer`
-> These methods will be removed in version 10.0.
-We recommend that you upgrade to the new license API, but this is optional during the upgrade to 9.x.

 ### Update the Video Barcode Decoding Code